All calculators

 BMR vs. TDEE

 BMR is the calories your body burns at complete rest — just keeping organs running and maintaining body temperature.
-For most adults it's 1,200–2,000 kcal/day.
+For most adults it lands between 1,200 and 2,000 kcal/day.
 TDEE adds everything else: digestion (about 10% of total), exercise, and non-exercise movement (fidgeting, walking, standing).
-A desk worker's TDEE is typically 1.2× BMR; a construction worker's is closer to 1.9× BMR.
+A desk worker's TDEE is typically 1.2× BMR; a construction worker's closer to 1.9× BMR.

 • Avoid going below 1,200 kcal/day (women) or 1,500 kcal/day (men) without medical supervision.